ChatGPT 4o (2024):

 How LMOD_SILENT Works

 When set to 1, LMOD_SILENT disables most informational and diagnostic messages from Lmod, showing only critical error messages if any issues occur.
 This effectively silences the standard output that Lmod would otherwise display when modules are managed.
-In silent mode, Lmod won't display success messages like "Module loaded successfully," which keeps terminal output clean.
+In silent mode, Lmod won't display success messages like "Module loaded successfully", which keeps terminal output clean.

 Example Usage